Furdjel Narsingh: Career

 Born in Amsterdam, Narsingh began his career with Zeeburgia and later joined Jong Ajax.
 In summer 2006 he signed with AZ Alkmaar and was loaned out in July 2008 to FC Volendam till 30 June 2009.

 On 19 June 2009, the 21-year-old striker joined Telstar for the 2009–10 season on loan from AZ Alkmaar.

 On 6 July 2011 Furdjel Narsingh joined FC Zwolle.
 He promoted to the Eredivisie in 2013.

 On 28 May 2014, Narsingh signed a one-year deal with SC Cambuur, with an option for another season.

 In July 2017, he joined League One side Oxford United on trial.
 However, he was originally confused for his brother Luciano on the team sheet and the club's social media.

 In October 2017, after one year without a team he rejoined SC Cambuur.

 Personal life

-Narsingh is of Indian-Surinamese descent and has a brother called Luciano who plays for Sydney FC.
+Narsingh is of Indian-Surinamese and Afro-Surinamese descent and has a brother named Luciano, who plays for Sydney FC.